willcasey/venvtool/README.md

 <p>The venvtool setup script will add the vnv command line tool to your executable path
 as well as create a default directory for your virtual environments in your systems' home directory.</p>
-*You may be required to type in your password.*
+You may be required to type in your password.<br>

 **3. (Optional) you can now remove the venvtool directory that you downloaded**